andrewlikescats/andrewlikescats/README.md

 <br/> **homosexual, biromantic,**
 <br/> **transmasc (agender) and aroace**

-<br/> please dont be afraid of intearcting !! i really want new friendz :D
+<br/> please dont be afraid of intearcting !! i really want new friends :D
-<br/>  thatz about it, thank you for checking thiz out !! ♡
+<br/>  thats about it, thank you for checking this out !! ♡

 <br/>[meow](https://youtu.be/d9hMo5Pd6b0)